GlacioHack/xdem/doc/source/cli_topo.md

 ### Configuration parameters

 The parameters to pass to the `topo` workflow are divided into four categories:
-- The `inputs` define file opening and pre-processing, including **one required path to elevation data**, but also optional masking, CRS, nodata over-riding, and downsampling factor,
+- The `inputs` define file opening and pre-processing, including **one required path (or alias if default example) to elevation data**, but also optional masking, CRS, nodata over-riding, and downsampling factor,
 - The `outputs` define file writing and report generation, with various **levels** of detail for the produced outputs,
 - The `terrain_attributes` define steps for coregistration, directly **interfacing with the {ref}`terrain-attributes` module** of xDEM,
 - The `statistics` define steps for computing statistics before/after coregistration, directly **interfacing with the [Statistics](https://geoutils.readthedocs.io/en/stable/stats.html) module** of GeoUtils.